 The PhD program in Quantitative Biology provides opportunities for professional training and acquisition of highly transferable skills.
 This is complemented by a wide range of activities (retreats, symposia, student life).

-The position is fully funded.
+The positions are fully funded.
 Salary and benefits are internationally highly competitive.
 Additional funding for consumables, computing, and to attend international conferences is available.

 Prof. Christophe Dessimoz, Director of the UNIL Doctoral Program in Quantitative Biology program (firstname.lastname@example.org)